 - Some digitised material may not be made open access due to cultural sensitivity, commercial in confidence, or for copyright reasons.
 Approval for restrictions for theses are recorded in the Thesis procedures and guidelines.

 Communication and consultation

 - Information including access details to digitised collections is communicated to stakeholders.
-The University promotes digitised content via appropriate social media channels and relevant online platforms.
+The University promotes digitised content via appropriate social media channels and relevant online platforms and the digitisation newsletter.

 - The University actively engages in consultation with the academic community and the Library Advisory Committee to ensure transparency in processes and to further identify research significance for the purposes of digitisation.